 From ghosts on the Monorail track to real bones inside the Pirates of the Caribbean ride, are these Disneyland urban legends, or is the happiest place on Earth actually a Muon Trap, stuffed to capacity with the ghosts of former guests and employees?
 Hold on tight and take a gander at these creepy Disneyland stories!

 The light is kept on in Walt Disney’s former apartment above the firehouse on Main Street for a reason.
-One night, an employee came in to dust and turned off the lights when she left.
+According to the legend, one night, an employee came in to dust and turned off the lights when she left.
 The light repeatedly turned on and off as she attempted to leave.

 Some versions of this story claim that she heard a voice say, “Don’t forget, I am still here.”

 Single rider?
 No problem!
-The ghost of Game of Thrones raider Tormund Giantsbane - or at least someone who looks like him - sometimes sits next to riders.
-The apparition is described as having reddish hair and face.
+The ghost of Game of Thrones raider Tormund Giantsbane - or at least someone who looks like him - is said to sometimes sit next to riders.
+The apparition is described as a large man with reddish hair.

 He’s supposedly the ghost of a deceased guest who died on the ride back in the '70s.
 He politely disappears before the end of the ride.